LucasDelfino92/morrowindsharp/mendedmw.md

 # OFFICIAL PLUGINS PATCHED

-Bethesda released a number of official plugins for Morrowind, which already come with the Morrowind: Game of the Year Edition available from GOG. [**You can read about the official plugins here.**](https://en.uesp.net/wiki/Morrowind:Plugins) Though many experienced modders agree the official add-ons are, in general lines, poorly made or implemented into the game, my opinion is that it doesn't hurt to have them.
-But first, we have to patch them, as Patch for Purists doesn't cover them.
+Bethesda released a number of official plugins for Morrowind, which already come with the Morrowind: Game of the Year Edition available from GOG. [**You can read about the official plugins here.**](https://en.uesp.net/wiki/Morrowind:Plugins)

 The first step is to remove the official plugins from your Data Files folder.
 Note that **Tribunal** and **Bloodmoon** are *expansions*, so *don't* make the mistake of removing those.
 The plugins you should remove are, thus:
 - adamantiumarmor.esp